Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Conclusion

-\begin{IEEEbiography} [{ }]{Masakazu Iwamura} is an associate professor of the Department of Computer Science and Intelligent Systems, Graduate School of Engineering, Osaka Prefecture University.
-He received the B.E., M.E., and Ph.D degrees in engineering from Tohoku University, Japan, in 1998, 2000 and 2003, respectively.
-His research interests include text and object recognition, and visually impaired assistance.
-He received awards including IAPR/ICDAR Young Investigator Award in 2011, best paper award of IEICE in 2008, IAPR/ICDAR best paper awards in 2007, IAPR Nakano award in 2010, the ICFHR best paper award in 2010, and MVA best paper award in 2017.
-He worked as the vice-chair of the IAPR technical committee 11 (reading systems) in 2016-2018.
-He has been an Associate Editor of the International Journal of Document Analysis and Recognition since 2013, and an Associate Editor of the IEICE Transactions on Information and Systems since 2017. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Masakazu Iwamura} is an Associate Professor in the Department of Core Informatics, Graduate School of Informatics, Osaka Metropolitan University.
+He received the B.E., M.E., and Ph.D. degrees in engineering from Tohoku University, Japan, in 1998, 2000, and 2003, respectively.
+His research interests include text and object recognition and visually impaired assistance.
+He has received numerous awards, including the IAPR/ICDAR Young Investigator Award in 2011, Best Paper Awards of IEICE in 2008 and 2021, the IAPR/ICDAR Best Paper Award in 2007, the IAPR Nakano (Best Paper) Award in 2010, the ICFHR Best Paper Award in 2010, the MVA Best Paper Award in 2017, and the SIGACCESS Best Paper Award in 2023.
+He served as the Vice-Chair of the IAPR Technical Committee 11 (Reading Systems) from 2016 to 2018, an Associate Editor of the International Journal of Document Analysis and Recognition from 2013 to 2023, and an Associate Editor and Associate Editor-in-Chief of the IEICE Transactions on Information and Systems from 2017 to 2021 and from 2021 to 2023, respectively. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Michifumi Yoshioka} was born in Osaka, Japan, on Dec., 10, 1968.
-He received the B.E., the M.E. and Ph.D. degrees in geo system engineering from University of Tokyo, in 1991,1993, and 1996, respectively.
-In 1996, he joined Osaka Prefecture University.
+\begin{IEEEbiography} [{ }]{Michifumi Yoshioka} is a Professor at the Department of Core Informatics, Graduate School of Informatics, Osaka Metropolitan University, Japan and was born in Osaka, Japan, on Dec.
+10, 1968.
+He received the BE, ME, and PhD degrees in geosystem engineering from The University of Tokyo, Japan, in 1991, 1993, and 1996, respectively.
+In 1996, he joined Osaka Prefecture University, Japan.
 Since 2010, he has been a Professor.
-His current interests center on image processing methods using neural networks. \end{IEEEbiography}
+His current interests center on image processing methods using neural networks. \end{IEEEbiography} \fi